How is Zeffy free?

 How Does a 501(c)(9) Organization Work?

 VEBA organizations function like other account-based plans related to healthcare.
-It covers retiree insurance premiums and helps members pay for qualified expenses during their employment.
+They cover retiree insurance premiums and help members pay for qualified expenses during their employment.

 Employers engaged must select or create a VEBA plan and get it approved by the IRS.
 They can set limits on expenses eligible for reimbursement under their plan.
 They must carefully review the plan description and check for restrictions before requesting reimbursement.